-10. The gNB-DU triggers the establishment of F1-U resources, which are established either per DU or per cell or per MBS Area Session ID.
-The receiving gNB-CU-CP fetches a gNB side F1-U TNL address information from the gNB-CU-UP by means of a E1AP MC Bearer Context Modification procedure.
+10. The gNB-DU triggers the establishment of F1-U resources, which are established either per gNB-DU or per cell or per MBS Area Session ID.

 11/12.
-The gNB-CU-UP side of the F1-U and NG-U UP entity is established by means of the E1AP MC Bearer Context Modification procedure, providing the DU side F1-U TNL address and the 5GC NG-U TNL address to the gNB-CU-UP, which provides the gNB-CU-UP side F1-U TNL address in return.
+The gNB-CU-UP side of the F1-U is established by means of the E1AP MC Bearer Context Modification procedure, providing the gNB-DU side F1-U TNL to the gNB-CU-UP, which provides the gNB-CU-UP side F1-U TNL address in return.

 13. The gNB-CU-UP side F1-U TNL address is provided to the gNB-DU.